 Behind the Blend: Summer

-A Q&A with Blue Bottle QC Director Ben Brewer
+A Q&A with Blue Bottle Director of Quality Benjamin Brewer

-As Director of Quality Control at Blue Bottle, Ben is the braintrust behind our coffee roasting and blending, setting the rules on what coffees can be blended and how.
+The braintrust behind our coffee roasting and blending, Benjamin Brewer sets our standards for what coffees can be blended and how.
 He recently sat down with us to share the inspirations behind Summer Blend 2019, which combines two exceptional single origins, one from Kenya and one from Ethiopia.

 For our 2019 Summer Blend, how did you land on the mix of washed Ethiopia and Kenya coffees?
 How does that combination achieve that buoyant, all-fruit taste?

 If you’re on the coffee team, Summer is a dream blend.
 You work with the same blender coffees over so many years, you start to wonder what else you can do.
 Summer combines the best aspects of East African coffees.
 When we blend with this Ethiopia and Kenya, because they’re so exceptional, they tend not to make up more than fifteen or thirty percent any one blend.
 Summer is sixty-forty washed Ethiopia to Kenya.